This is a past event. Enquire to purchase the content and materials on demand.

 ** Stuck” schools: Can below good Ofsted inspections prevent sustainable improvement?, Chereau, B.M., Hutchinson, J. and Ehren, M, 2022

-- Meeting and demonstrating expectations in leadership and management
+- Meeting expectations in leadership and management

 - Meeting and exceeding Ofsted’s safeguarding and wellbeing expectations and building positive relationships with parents and carers